 Give and Take, Adam Grant

-No matter what your personality type, one’s professional equity is almost always defined by the quality of interactions they have with their colleagues, managers, and teams.
+No matter what your personality type, one’s professional equity is almost always defined by the quality of the interactions they have with their colleagues, managers, and teams.
 That’s the idea behind Adam Grant’s Give and Take.
 Moving away from traditional and often individualistic drivers of success such as passion, hard work, and luck, Grant focuses on traits that make individuals into givers, takers, or matchers.
 Grant then uses his research as a Wharton professor to prove how these engagement styles define success.
 A widely acclaimed book, Give and Take is an insightful lesson in effective networking, collaboration, influence, negotiation, and leadership skills, and in essence, a powerful force that holds the key to transforming not only one’s professional life but even communities and organizations.

 This reading list touches upon contemporary needs such as mental fortitude, communication, and the inclusion of diverse personality types.
 Which one of these are you adding to your reading list?
-Do mention your favourites in the comments below.”
+Do mention your favorites in the comments below.”